Restaurateur & Owner of OAR Doolin

 Kieran O’Halloran – Restaurateur and Owner of OAR Doolin

 Kieran O’ Halloran left school at 15 years of age to focus on food.
-He joined CERT in Galway to begin his studies, however, having worked in kitchens from the age of 11 Kieran found that he was learning nothing new so decided to move to Edinburgh at 16 to study Culinary Arts.
-Having earned his Culinary Arts Degree Kieran moved to London where he worked front of house assisting the food and beverage manager and growing his skills.
+He joined CERT in Galway to begin his studies, however, having worked in kitchens from the age of 11 Kieran found that he was learning nothing new so decided to move to Edinburgh at 16 to study Hotel Management and Business.
+Having earned his degree Kieran moved to London where he worked front of house assisting the food and beverage manager and growing his skills.
 There followed a move to Aberdeen in 1992, when Kieran leased his first restaurant (Hobsons) at the age of 19.
 After a year the property was sold to a national Pizza company and Kieran was approached by Mitchells & Butlers, now one of the largest operators of restaurants, pubs and bars in the UK, to work on a converting a pub in Aberdeen to an Irish bar (O’Neills) which went on to have another 120 open across the UK.

 Kieran travelled the world gaining experience and knowledge working, on many occasions free of charge, to learn local cuisines.
 Mitchells & Butlers came calling again having lost the original authenticity of the O’Neills brand and looking for Kieran to help them rediscover, rethink and recentralise.

-In 2011, in the midst of the recession, Kieran made the decision to move back to Ireland to his home county of Clare and this is where Kierans’ Kitchen – now a roaring success having won multiple awards – was born.
+In 2011, in the midst of the recession, Kieran made the decision to move back to Ireland to his home county of Clare to open Kieran’s Kitchen – a roaring success having won multiple awards – was born.

-However Kieran still had that urge to get back to his original love, discovered during his Culinary Arts Studies in Edinburgh where he welcomed a clientele that included Prince Charles, the Duke of Westminster, Margaret Thatcher amongst others.
+However Kieran still had that urge to get back to his original love, discovered during his studies in Edinburgh where he welcomed a clientele that included Prince Charles, the Duke of Westminster, Margaret Thatcher amongst others.
 He had noticed how they loved good food but without the micro portioning that was so prevalent in Fine Dining establishments at that time.

 Attention to detail is huge for Kieran.
 As a lover of fine wines Kieran counts the ‘bane of his life’ as restaurants and hotels that offer fine wines in cheap glasses – simply insulting.